nagsterFVZ/self-driving/docs/docs/blogs/michael.md

 ## Week 12: 28-11-2022
 I have mostly been acting as tech support with most of my time being spended on cleaning and recalibrating the 3d printer

+## PDP Feedback
+  *Keep checking if you're still on the right track.
+And Stop when you need to.